 - Chain of Command: The student may appeal the administrator’s sanction or decision to the committee.
-The Chairperson shall convene to consider the case, and the committee’s ruling shall be final except in cases involving suspension or dismissal lasting more than one calendar years.
-Committee sanctions or decisions may be appealed to the President.
-The President’s ruling on an appeal constitutes procedural review, is final, and no other appeal exists, except for sanctions of suspension for one calendar year or more or dismissal.
+The chairperson shall convene to consider the case, and the committee’s ruling shall be final except in cases involving suspension or dismissal lasting more than one calendar years.
+Committee sanctions or decisions may be appealed to the president.
+The president’s ruling on an appeal constitutes procedural review, is final, and no other appeal exists, except for sanctions of suspension for one calendar year or more or dismissal.
 A sanction of suspension for three-hundred sixty-five (365) days or more or dismissal may be appealed to the Board of Supervisors.
 The Board of Supervisor’s ruling on an appeal constitutes procedural review, is final, and no other appeal exists.

 - Appeal Procedure: A student must file a detailed, written notice informing the appropriate party of the specific sanction(s) to be appealed within the time frame prescribed to the appropriate official.

-- Appeal of the administrator’s sanction must be received by campus, regular, or certified mail, or email within seven class days of written imposition of the sanction at the address provided below.
+- Appeal of the administrator’s sanction must be received by campus, regular, or certified mail, or email within 10 class days of written imposition of the sanction at the address provided below.
 Committee rulings on appeals of the administrator’s decisions are final unless a suspension or dismissal lasting 365 calendar days or longer is imposed.

-Chairperson, Student Conduct and Academic Integrity Committee
+chairperson, Student Conduct and Academic Integrity Committee

 C/O Office of Student Services

 PO Box 92535